 As you think about the results you are trying to achieve, and the typical order of priorities in producing the best results, you'll get a sense of how you might organize the process of optimizing your images.
-Give some thought to the order in which you should be making your adjustments, and the factors that are particularly important to you when it comes to your images.
-As you think about these topics, you'll start to get a sense of a workflow that will make sense for you and your images.
+Give some thought to the order in which you should be making your adjustments and the factors that are particularly important to you when it comes to your images.
+As you think about these topics, you'll start to get a sense of what a workflow means as well as determine a workflow that will be a good fit for you and your images.

-Note: I'd be the last person to suggest you need to write your own manual on how to apply a workflow to your images (especially because this book can guide you through the workflow process), but it might make sense to write out the basic steps you feel are important as you develop your own workflow.
+Note: We are not suggesting that you need to write your own manual on how to apply a workflow to your images (especially because this book can guide you through the workflow process).
+Still, it might make sense to write the basic steps you think are important as you develop your own workflow.
 Also, be sure to see the appendix at the back of this book for a workflow guide you can use as you develop your own workflow.